vishal2468/kubernetes_obsidian_notes/Backup and restore.md

 2 ways
-- quering the [[apiserver]] for all the resource groups and backing them up.
+- quering the [[kube-apiserver]] for all the resource groups and backing them up.
 - take a snapshot of the [[etcd]] db. for managed k8s cluster , we may not have access to etcd and in that case the 1st method is preferred.